LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 >> - Her unyielding love for Evonor anchored her to the world, a tragic spectre yearning for closure.
 >> - Her cries did not go unheard; a man named Selenor, a wanderer steeped in sorrow and forbidden magics, sensed her anguish.
 >> - Compassionate yet troubled by his demons, Selenor resolved to give her the freedom she had been denied in life.
->> - Drawing upon necromantic knowledge and forbidden rituals, he restored Anamerie to undeath, allowing her to flee the cursed Grave lands.
+>> - Drawing upon the sigils etched upon his soul, he restored Anamerie to undeath, allowing her to flee the cursed Grave lands.
 >> - Anamerie found herself in Geb, where her presence caught the eye of a Blood Lord and daughter of Urgathoa.
 >> - This enigmatic figure, both patron and protector, helped Anamerie reinvent herself.
 >> - Under her guidance, Anamerie devoted her unlife to Naderi, the goddess of lost lovers and tragic endings, finding solace and purpose in comforting others who suffered from the pain of love.